Hagel has goal and 2 assists to help Lightning beat Blue Jackets 4-2 - Yahoo Sports

 Hagel has goal and 2 assists to help Lightning beat Blue Jackets 4-2

-COLUMBUS, Ohio (AP) — Branden Hagel had a goal and two assists, Andrei Vasilevskiy stopped 32 shots, and the Tampa Bay Lightning beat the Columbus Blue Jackets 4-2 Saturday night to snap a two-game skid.
+COLUMBUS, Ohio (AP) — Brandon Hagel had a goal and two assists, Andrei Vasilevskiy stopped 33 shots, and the Tampa Bay Lightning beat the Columbus Blue Jackets 4-2 Saturday night to snap a two-game skid.

 Nicholas Paul had a goal and an assist, and Anthony Cirelli and Steven Stamkos also scored for Tampa, now third in the Atlantic Division.
 Hagel's three-point effort gives him 10 points in a six-game streak.